-Dr. Sanghamitra Buddhapriya has more than 21 years of experience in research, teaching, training and consulting.
-She received the prestigious Shastri Indo-Canadian Fellowship and did her post-doctoral research from McMaster University, Canada.
+Dr. Sanghamitra Buddhapriya has more than 24 years of experience in research, teaching, training and consulting.
+She received the prestigious Shastri Indo-Canadian Fellowship and did her post-doctoral research from Michel D Groote School of Business, McMaster University, Canada.
 She has authored two books and published many research articles in referred national and international journals.
 She teaches courses at the post graduate level and conducts training programmes extensively for both public and private sector organizations in the areas of leadership, team building, interpersonal relationship, strategic HRM, coaching & mentoring, work life balance, gender issues at work, stress management, emotional intelligence, decision making, creativity and innovation etc. Presently she is the Dean (Academics).

-Gender Issues at Work, Work life Balance, Diversity Management, Mentoring
+Psychometric Testing, Gender Issues at Work, Work life Balance, Diversity Management, Mentoring & Coaching

 Strategic human resource management, competency mapping, training & development

 1) Buddhapriya, S., & Bhatt, P. (2018) Intrinsic Motivational Potential Inventory: Development of a Measure, Int.
 J. Indian Culture and Business Management, 17(4), 478-501.

 2) Buddhapriya, S (2018) People-Issues in the Telecom Industry and HR Preparedness: A Study of Select Telecom Companies in India, Indian Journal of Industrial Relations, 53 (4), 572-590.

 3) Bhat, P., & Buddhapriya, S. (2017) Behavioural Traits Affecting Motivational Potential of Individuals: A Proposed Conceptual Framework.
 International Journal Indian Culture and Business Management, 14( 4) 434-456.